 Possession of marijuana paraphernalia is a civil offense in Maryland, but any sale or advertising are illegal unless intended, marketed, and used only for legal purposes.
 Paraphernalia includes all drug-related items, including objects used in the cultivation, harvesting, storage, testing, analysis, concealment or use of marijuana.

 Possession and use.
 Possession of paraphernalia is a civil offense.

 Sale and distribution.
 It is a misdemeanor to sell paraphernalia.
 A first offense is subject to a maximum $500 fine, while subsequent offenses are punishable by as much as two years behind bars and $2,000 in fines.
 Advertising the distribution of paraphernalia, also a misdemeanor, also carries a maximum sentence of two years in prison and $2,000.

 Sale to a minor.
 Selling cannabis paraphernalia to a minor at least three years younger than the seller is likewise a misdemeanor, punishable by up to eight years in prison and $15,000.

 Maryland introduced a medical marijuana law in 2013 which required hospitals to learn how to get involved in the distribution of cannabis.
-Unsurprisingly, none have done so, so a new law was enacted in 2014 allowing dispensaries and growers to provide medical marijuana to registered patients who have received a written recommendation from their physician.
+Unsurprisingly, no hospitals did so, so a new law was enacted in 2014 allowing dispensaries and growers to provide medical marijuana to registered patients who have received a written recommendation from their physician.

 - Severe or persistent muscle spasms